kswanberg/kswanberg.github.io/_pages/home.md

 <strong>Data sets sought for promotion, use, and citation by <sup>1</sup>HMRS-VERI include:</strong><br />
 <br />
 • <sup>1</sup>H-MRS acquisitions from phantoms, commercial or in-house, of premeasured metabolite concentrations;<br />
-• Well defined “gold standard” simulations of metabolite <sup>1</sup>H-MR spectra including simulated and/or measured in vivo-like macromolecule contributions to the baseline and other features that might be exhibited by in vivo spectral datasets, including but not limited to extravoxel lipids, residual water, or lineshape distortions from static field inhomogeneity;<br />
+• Well defined “gold standard” simulations of metabolite <sup>1</sup>H-MR spectra including simulated and/or measured in vivo-like contributions to the baseline (e.g., macromolecules, extravoxel lipids, residual water, lineshape distortions from static field inhomogeneity, and other features that might be exhibited by in vivo spectral datasets);<br />
 • In vivo <sup>1</sup>H-MR spectral acquisitions from human or other tissues within the context of experiments that also contain supporting measurements of metabolite concentration from non-<sup>1</sup>HMRS experiments, including X-nuclear MRS and/or non-MRS assays;<br />
 </div>
 <br />